 So while I do not firmly believe in incorporating rules and laws to heighten productivity at work, these practices mentioned above can definitely help amp up your game at work.”

-“One habit of a successful person is getting up early in the morning.
+“One habit of successful people is getting up early in the morning.
 Successful people usually have a plan for each day and they want to start their day right off by accomplishing as much as possible before other obligations get in the way.

 Getting an early start gives people a sense of accomplishment and it helps them to better control their day.
 It’s also easier to focus and be productive when there are fewer distractions.
 Studies have shown that people who get up early are also more likely to eat healthier and exercise regularly.